John Cornyn: Immigration

+In February 2021, Cornyn supported a Texas business coalition advocating a federal DREAM Act solution for illegal immigrants brought to the U.S. as children, a group that includes roughly 700,000 Deferred Action for Childhood Arrivals recipients nationwide, including over 95,000 in Texas.

+In July 2021, Cornyn supported legislation to expand and expedite the Special Immigrant Visa (SIV) program for Afghan interpreters and other allies who assisted U.S. forces, allowing thousands of eligible applicants and their families to immigrate to the U.S.

+In December 2022, Cornyn pushed back on Republican rhetoric calling the border surge during the Biden administration an "invasion", instead calling it a "humanitarian, public safety and public health crisis".

+In June 2026, after losing the runoff election, Cornyn said he would not support Trump's $70 billion immigration spending bill unless the Trump administration released more than $10 billion in border security spending that Congress had already approved.

 LGBTQ rights

 While serving on the Texas Supreme Court in the 1990s, Cornyn ruled with the majority to overturn a lower court ruling, State v.
 Morales, that had found Texas's anti-sodomy laws to be unconstitutional.
 During oral arguments, he questioned the merits of the case, asking how the anti-sodomy laws harmed gay people if the laws were not enforced.
 According to Yale Law School professor William Eskridge, Cornyn "engineered the Morales majority" that saved the sodomy law.
 When running for the Senate in 2002, Cornyn defended the law.
 In 2003, the U.S. Supreme Court overturned Texas's sodomy law in Lawrence v.
 Texas, ruling that anti-sodomy laws are unconstitutional.

 After Lawrence v.
 Texas, Cornyn condemned the "startling display of judicial activism that so threatens our fundamental institutions and our values".
 He said he worried that the Supreme Court would next overturn the Defense of Marriage Act, which prohibited recognition of same-sex marriage at the federal level, and he played a leading role in trying to introduce a constitutional amendment to prohibit same-sex marriage.
 Cornyn argued that recognition of same-sex marriage harmed people in heterosexual marriages.
 He claimed that children raised by gay couples are "at higher risk of a host of social ills", such as crime, drug use and dropping out of school, and that same-sex marriage would put "more and more children at risk through a radical social experiment".
 Cornyn opposed allowing gay couples to adopt children.

 In 2012, when President Obama announced his support for same-sex marriage, Cornyn criticized Obama and accused him of trying to "divide the country".

 In 2021, when President Joe Biden reversed Trump's ban on transgender troops serving in the military, Cornyn accused Biden of dividing the country.

 In 2022, at the Supreme Court confirmation hearings of Ketanji Brown Jackson, Cornyn expressed his position that state governments ought to have the power to ban same-sex marriage.
 The Supreme Court held in Obergefell v.
 Hodges that the 14th amendment barred states from doing so.